Predictive-Systems-Inc/artificially-intelligent/README.md

 ## 🤖 Your First Vibe Coding LLM Application

-> If you are a novice, and need more hand-holding to get your dev environment off the ground,  check out this [Setup Guide](docs/GIT_SETUP.md).
+> If you are a novice, and need a bit more help to get your dev environment off the ground, check out this [Setup Guide](docs/GIT_SETUP.md).
 This guide will walk you through the 'git' setup you need to get started.

 > For additional context on LLM development environments and API key setup, you can also check out our [Interactive Dev Environment for LLM Development](https://github.com/AI-Maker-Space/Interactive-Dev-Environment-for-AI-Engineers).